CodingItWrong/codingitwrong.com/_drafts/private-fields.md

   getBody() {
     return get(`blogPosts/${this.#id}`)
+      .then(response => {
-      .then(response => this.body = response.body);
+        this.body = response.body;
+      });
   }
 }
 ```

 Because this method is defined within the `BlogPost` class, it can access the `#id` private field using `this.#id`.

 With this, our app should be working, and our ID field should be protected.
-We can’t access it from just anywhere; the only code that can see the ID is the code the blog post chooses to share it with.
+We can’t access it from just anywhere; the only code that can see the ID is `BlogPost` and code that `BlogPost` chooses to pass it to.

 Note that private fields don’t function as a security feature here: the ID is still totally visible to the end user in requests and responses.
 Even apart from this, it’s best not to treat *any* data on the frontend as safe from the user.
 If it needs to be secret, it should stay on the server.
 Private fields here are purely a code structuring mechanism.